-What is meant by car spec check?
+What is car spec check?

 A car spec check is a handy tool to make an informed buying decision.
 For instance, the running cost per annum tells you how much you should expect to spend on the vehicle annually.
 Similarly, if you aim to buy a fuel-efficient car, you can rely on the economic details in the specification check.